noahbenson/jekyll-now/_posts/2018-01-26-MRI-Geometry.md

-Additionally, consider that even if every MRI scanner and neuroscientist in the world used the same coordinate system, this would make it easy to tell which hemisphere was which, but it wouldn't gaurantee that two scans of the same subject were necessarily aligned: subjects don't necessarily have their heads in identical positions between scans.
+Additionally, consider that even if every MRI scanner and neuroscientist in the world used the same coordinate system, this would make it easy to tell which hemisphere was which, but it wouldn't guarantee that two scans of the same subject were necessarily aligned: subjects don't necessarily have their heads in identical positions between scans.

 Accordingly, we need to be able to, at a minimum, store some amount of information about the